smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 ```

 In general, informative errors should be referenced by variants in actionable errors since they cannot be converted
-to adaptive errors at a later date without a breaking change.
+to actionable errors at a later date without a breaking change.
 This is not a hard rule, however.
 Use your best judgement
 for the situation.

 ### Displaying full error context

-In places where errors are logged rather than returned to the customer, the full error source chain
+In code where errors are logged rather than returned to the customer, the full error source chain
 must be displayed.
 This will be made easy by placing a `DisplayErrorContext` struct in `aws-smithy-types` that
 is used as a wrapper to get the better error formatting: